GWR 388 class: Broad gauge

+Conversion to broad gauge involved the replacement of the locomotive axles, the wheels being placed outside the outer frames instead of between the inner and outer frames.
+Secondhand tenders which had been built for the broad gauge were used; these were wider than the locomotive cabs, which were not altered.

 Accidents and incidents

-On 11th November 1890, No. 1100 was struck by a broad gauge boat train from Plymouth at Norton Fitzwarren.
+On 11 November 1890, No. 1100 was struck by a broad gauge boat train from Plymouth at Norton Fitzwarren.

 Withdrawal

 There were numerous withdrawals from around 1920.
-After 1930 the few survivors were at Oxley, Stourbidge and Wellington, and the last was withdrawn in 1934.
-As with all Armstrong classes, none was preserved.
+After 1930 the few remainders were at Oxley, Stourbridge and Wellington, and the last was withdrawn in 1934.
+Like all Armstrong locomotives, none were preserved.